manakjiri/personal-website/_posts/pythonoviny/2025-05-21-match-case.md

     case n:
         print("Something else:", n)
 ```
 The two approaches are functionally identical.
-At the cost of one extra indentation level we gained some readability, ease of refactoring and potentially a more error-proof peice of code since the `n` variable for the "else" case of the match statement is a distinct instance from the original `number` variable, so modifying `n` will not change `number`.
+At the cost of one extra indentation level we gained some readability, ease of refactoring and potentially a more error-proof piece of code since the `n` variable for the "else" case of the match statement is a distinct instance from the original `number` variable, so modifying `n` will not change `number`.
 This is a win in my opinion, it does not duplicate the variable name and shows the intent clearly.

 Python’s `match-case` shines when working with structured data—especially tuples, lists, or custom objects.